GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

+I think in general, the current situation is equal for all of our competitors, right.
+And I think this is the number one.
+So the advantage for GDS is we have the scale, we are more easy, more well managed internally in my view, right.
+So in terms of other construction point of view, I believe we managed better than other competitors, this is my view.

+Yes, the second question, Jon, is whether we see increasing demand in other markets, new markets and whether we have appetite to go to those places.

 Yes, I think we would tend to go, we are ready to go any new Tier 1 market, right.
-So we still didn't change our -- we didn't change our view, we would go to some new market, as we mentioned last couple of quarters, Hong Kong market, Shenzhen market, and something new like Nanjing and Changshu is our target in the future.
+So we didn't change our view, we would go to some new market, as we mentioned last couple of quarters, Hong Kong market, Chongqing market, and something new like Nanjing and Hangzhou is our target in the future.
 And on the other hand, we also think about based on our current installed base customer requirement we are serious talk about, think about how to go to the Southeast Asia.

 Operator

+[Operator Instructions].
 Thank you.
-Your next question comes from the line of [indiscernible] from DBS.
+Your next question comes from the line of Colby Synesael from Cowen.
 Please ask your question.

 Great, thank you.
 Two, if I may.
-Number one I think you guys said in your prepared remarks, you gave some color on what leasing was looking like I can't -- I couldn't tell if you're talking specific to the first quarter or the second quarter or both, I was hoping you could kind of just dig a little bit deeper into what you're currently seeing?
+Number one I think you guys said in your prepared remarks, you gave some color on what leasing was looking like I couldn't tell if you're talking specific to the first quarter or the second quarter or both, I was hoping you could kind of just dig a little bit deeper into what you're currently seeing?
 And then secondly as it relates to the move-in rate and I appreciate that you're being more conservative in that number right now, but would you expect at some future point and I appreciate you're not going to tell us what quarter that is or you might not know what quarter this is, but would you expect for all this to kind of catch up?
 In other words, would you expect at some point, we're going to see a very sizable quarter or two to kind of makeup, if you will, for the lost ground considering these developments are actually still going on and at some point, everything is going to get completed and ultimately get to a point where all the installs are kind of back on track.
 And if so, if that's the case, would you expect them to see a notable impact on outer year expectations?
-Or is this really kind of focused on a slower by 2020 -- 2021 or kind of back on the trajectory that we may have previously been assuming?
+Or is this really kind of focused on a slower 2020, but by 2021 we are back on the trajectory that we may have previously been assuming?

 Dan Newman

 Yes, good.
-Good, thanks, Paul DeYoung [ph].
+Good, thanks, Colby.
 The first one, yes, as we near the end of the first quarter, we already know what we've done from a sales point of view in the first quarter and it's, we just sit comfortably over 20,000 square meters organic.
-And we already have a -- I will say very good idea of what we're going to be able to in the second quarter on top of which hopefully the BJ 10/11/12 acquisition, will close with the second quarter that's 20,000 square meters there as well.
-So if you add all that up versus a full-year target of 100,000 we said we're going to be a long way, which is, yes, it's setting in more than halfway, maybe quite a bit more than halfway towards that target.
+And we already have a -- I will say very good idea of what we're going to be able to in the second quarter, on top of which hopefully the BJ 10/11/12 acquisition will close in the second quarter, that's 20,000 square meters there as well.
+So if you add all that up versus a full-year target of 100,000 we said we're going to be a long way, which is, yes, it's certainly more than halfway, maybe quite a bit more than halfway towards that target.
 I just mentioned that because we know that as a fact and give some confidence in what we're saying in terms of our sales targets.

 The second part what you said is quite possibly be the case.
 We looked at different scenarios.
 We spoke to our customers; I listen to other earnings calls, people not predicting what the shape of the recovery is.
 We could have assumed there'd be very little movement in the second quarter and an enormous ramp-up in the third and fourth quarter.
 We just -- we decided in the end just to take a haircut to the numbers for each quarter, it's only a few thousand square meters.
 And the reduction -- the resulting reduction in revenue and EBITDA is kind of the same whether you're looking at it V-shaped, U-shaped, or whatever.

 Interesting statistics, I'll throw out.
-The last, I guess like five or six weeks from just before Chinese New Year until a few weeks ago, there was no movement.
+The last, I guess like five or six weeks from just before Chinese New Year until a few weeks ago, there was no move-in.
 So the amount of capacity that was being utilized in our data centers was static.
-During that time period, customers power usage went up by nearly four percentage points, which means in simple terms, they are running their servers at higher utilization rate higher than normal and higher than they would normally do given that the operational parameters and that's indicative of requirements to deploy more capacity.
+During that time period, customers power usage went up by nearly four percentage points, which means in simple terms, they are running their servers at higher utilization rate, higher than normal and higher than they would normally do given that the operational parameters and that's indicative of requirements to deploy more capacity.
 That's why we said customers want to move-in.

 So it's really, it's really a question of whether they can; I believe that most of the current inventory of servers has already been deployed.
 So the next wave of move-in is dependent on the production and the supply.
 If that comes through quite quickly, or in size, then, yes, I would actually expect quite a sharp ramp-up in move-in.
 Yes, and that might be what we describe as risk to the upside.